What is the TSI Assessment?

 Students wanting to take dual credit courses at MHS or students wishing to enroll in a college/university may need to take the TSI assessment.
 Please read below for more details.

-- MHS students may take the TSI assessment on campus twice a year (once in the fall and once in the spring).
-A representative from Western Texas College will administer the assessment here.
-WTC’s cost is $10 per exam.
+- MHS students may take the TSI assessment on campus serveral times during the school year.
+Mrs. Shahan and/or a representative from Western Texas College may administer the assessment here.
+MHS’s cost is $5 per exam, and WTC’s cost is $10 per exam.
 Students may also take the exam elsewhere and bring back proof of passing.

 - Next TSI assessment being offered on campus: TBD

 - Must take WTC pre-assessment (only if you have never taken WTC’s pre-assessment) – https://www.tsipreview.com/welcome/Western-Texas-College – prior to taking TSI assessment.

 - TSI results are good for five years.